s427/MARL/readme.md

 MARL should work on pretty much any screen size, as low as 300 pixels wide (and possibly less).

+### Persistent settings

+Paging-related settings (namely: number of posts per page, and sorting order) are stored in the browser and automatically restored when the app is initialized, so that you don't have to re-set them the way you like it every time.

 ## Limitations

 Everything is based on the data contained in the Mastodon archive file.
 As far as I can tell, the archive does __not__ include: